AbdelrahmanElshahat/Tic-Tac-Toe/ReadMe.md

     git push origin feature/your-feature-name

 ## License
 Distributed under the MIT License.
-See LICENSE for more details.
+See License for more details.